briandorsey/til.cafe/ideas.md

+- tools for measuring power use - kill-a-watt, usb, meters
+- seamless looping ADPCM files - need to figure out the actual number of samples in each block, then change source file to have that many samples in it. (more details in Notes)
 - designed and ordered my first PCB!
 - initial spike of this blog - goals, how it works, etc. GH to online, static site, etc.
     - https://doc.rust-lang.org/book/ch15-03-drop.html